weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 database.
   3. Scale the front-end app to take advantage of all 3 Virtual Machines.

 This tutorial does not require any programming skills, but does require some UNIX skills.
 The tutorial should take 15-25 minutes to complete.

 ## What You Will Use

-If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.

-For all other operating systems, install and configure the following separately before proceeding:

   - [Weave](http://weave.works)
   - [Docker, Compose, Swarm & Machine](http://docker.com)